 Note: Employees enrolled in the High Deductible Health Plan with Health Savings Account cannot elect a Health Care Flexible Spending Account.

-*Per IRS regulations, you cannot contribute to a health care FSA to pay for your domestic partner's or same-sex spouse's health care expenses.
+*Per IRS regulations, you cannot contribute to a health care FSA to pay for your domestic partner's health care expenses.

 A Dependent Care Flexible Spending Account pays for incurred eligible child care expenses (up to attainment of age 13).
 It can also be used to pay for eligible adult dependent care expenses for any dependent living with you who is physically or mentally unable to take care of himself or herself and whom you claim as a dependent for tax purposes.
 Examples of eligible expenses include day care centers, in-home dependent care, nursery school, and adult day care expenses.
 The expenses must be necessary to enable one or both parents to work, look for employment, or go to school on a full-time basis.
 For information on eligible dependent care FSA expenses, refer to the list of IRS eligible expenses (PDF).